cursor()

 1K=w

 w usually uses expression Ti.find(K) or Ti.pfind(K), where Ti is a table sequence.
-When value of w is null or false, the corresponding record in the entity table will be filtered away; when w is expression Ti.find(K) and the to-be-selected fields C,... contain K, Ti’s referencing field will be assigned to K; when w is expression Ti.pfind(K) and the to-be-selected fields C,... contain K, ordinal numbers of K values in Ti will be assigned to K.
+When value of w is null or false, the corresponding record in the entity table will be filtered away; when w is expression Ti.find(K) and the to-be-selected fields C,... contain K, Ti’s referencing field will be assigned to K; when w is expression Ti.pfind(K) and the to-be-selected fields C,... contain K, sequence numbers of K values in Ti will be assigned to K.

 2(K1=w1,Ki=wi,w)

 Ki=wi is an assignment expression.
-Generally, parameter wi can use expression Ti.find(Ki) or Ti.pfind(K), where Ti is a table sequence; when wi is expression Ti.find(K) and the to-be-selected fields C,... contain Ki, Ti’s referencing field will be assigned to Ki correspondingly; when wi is expression Ti.pfind(Ki) and the to-be-selected fields C,... contain Ki, ordinal numbers of Ki values in Ti will be assigned to Ki.
+Generally, parameter wi can use expression Ti.find(Ki) or Ti.pfind(K), where Ti is a table sequence; when wi is expression Ti.find(K) and the to-be-selected fields C,... contain Ki, Ti’s referencing field will be assigned to Ki correspondingly; when wi is expression Ti.pfind(Ki) and the to-be-selected fields C,... contain Ki, sequence numbers of Ki values in Ti will be assigned to Ki.

 w is a filter expression; you can reference Ki in w.